-You cannot configure the master to log only certain events.
+You cannot configure the source to log only certain events.

-addition, each slave must be configured with
+variable).
+In addition, each replica must be configured with

-master host name, log file name, and
+information about the source's host name, log file name, and

-within a MySQL session using
+within a MySQL session using a

 CHANGE MASTER TO statement (before